-These 10 favourite spiritual books appeared with incredible timing; just when I needed them most.
+They say don’t judge a book by it’s cover.
+These 10 favourite spiritual books are humble and obscure yet appeared with incredible timing; just when I needed them most.

-It’s difficult to isolate only 10 favourite spiritual books because there has been so many.
-There’s probably a few I’ve forgotten about too (– I’m thinking the I-Ching, Book of Changes, for one).
+It has been difficult to isolate only 10 favourite spiritual books because there has been so many scintallating reads over the years.
+No doubt I’ve forgotten about a few too (– I’m thinking the I-Ching, Book of Changes, for one).

-Yet, these 10 favourite spiritual books are sitting on the bookshelf behind me as I write this post, therefore easy to reference and describe to you, dear reader.
-I hope you enjoy this post.
+These books sit on the bookshelf behind me as I write this post.
+They are easy to reference and describe to you, dear reader.
+Like family members or appreciated friends.